T-Flet/Graph-State-Machine/README.rst

 (by an optional :code:`Selector` function), the construct applies two arbitrary functions to perform a step:

 :code:`Scanner`
-  A generalised neighbourhood function, which scans the graph "around" the state nodes, optionally by type, and returns a scored list of nodes for further processing :code:`Step`
+  A generalised neighbourhood function, which scans the graph "around" the state nodes and returns a scored list of nodes for further processing; additional and optional arguments can be included, e.g. to filter by type :code:`Step`
   A function to process the scan result and thus update the state and possibly the graph itself

-(Note: the node ordering produced by a Scanner is unlikely to produce ties given the intentional parsimony of options for each decision stage, but should one occur, as an artefact of the generalised node neighbourhood process, the closest option to the earliest added state node will be selected first)

 This computational construct is different from a finite state machine on a graph and from a graph cellular automaton, but it shares some similarities with both in that it generalises some of